Frequently Asked Questions

 Is the Festival wheelchair accessible?

 Yes.
 There is parking in the centre of the village for cars displaying the wheelchair logo.
-All the reading sites have a reserved section that is wheelchair accessible, shaded, with flat ground.
+All of the reading sites have a reserved section that is wheelchair accessible, shaded, with flat ground.
 There are also wheelchair accessible outdoor portable toilets on-site.

 What should I bring with me?

 Bring a folding lawn chair, blanket or waterproof ground cover, a hat, an umbrella (just in case!), a reuseable water bottle and an inquisitive mind.

 When will the reading schedule be announced?

 The reading schedule is posted in August on our Sunday Reading Schedule page.

 Where does the Festival take place?